truenas/documentation/content/TrueCommand/API/servers/groups_rename.md

 #### Description
 Simplification for renaming a server group to a different name.
 If a group with the new name exists, then this will effectively "merge" the old group into the new one.

-NOTE: Administrator access only - all others will get a 403/Forbidden error
+NOTE: Administrator access only - all others will get a 403/Forbidden error.

 ### Input Arguments
 * Required: